-If you encounter any problems post surgery please don’t hesitate to call the hospital, where your
+If you encounter any problems post surgery please don’t hesitate to call the hospital on the following number:

 Solihull: 0121 704 5527

 Such problems could include: